 Ms. Nilk has over 15 years of experience keeping non-profits in compliance and in the black.
 She is enthusiastic about RVF’s unique ability to create sustainable programs with tremendous impact.
-She is also a triathlete and recently qualified for the Ironman World Championship in Hawaii.
+She is also a triathlete and recently completed the Ironman World Championship in Hawaii.

 Veronica Razuvaeva – Administrator